Germany at a Glance

 - Permanent residence with German spouse is an option for all non-Germans married to a German citizen.
 Your marriage certificate will be needed for application.
 Once the residence is granted, the non-German spouse is a legal permanent resident of Germany.

 - For a study visa you need an acceptance letter from the German university or study-abroad program you are planning to attend.
 Evidence that you have sufficient means to support yourself while studying in Germany is required as well.
+If you complete your studies successfully you can extend your residence permit for up to 18 months to seek employment in Germany.

 More information on visas, foreigners’ registration and obtaining residence permits after your arrival in Germany can be found in our Germany: Visa and Administration section or in our article on living in Germany.
 We feature more background info on how to get a German visa, how to get a residence permit, as well as customs and import restrictions.